piotrmurach/loaf/README.md

 end
 ```

 **Loaf** adds `breadcrumb` helper also to the views.
-Together with controller breadcrumbs, the view breadcrumbs are appended as the last.
+Together with controller breadcrumbs, the view breadcrumbs are appended as the last in breadcrumb trail.
 For instance, to specify view breadcrumb do:

 ```ruby
 <% breadcrumb @category.title, blog_category_path(@category) %>